-NTP, or Network Time Protocol, is used to keep the internal clock on the TLX320 set to the correct time.
-By enabling this service, users keep the switch's clock synchronized to an external time reference.
-In order to use the service users must have a time server running on their network or allow the switch to access a public time server.
+NTP, or Network Time Protocol, is used to keep the internal clock on the TLX48 set to the correct time.
+By enabling this service, users keep the Switch's clock synchronized to an external time reference.
+To use the service, users must have a time server running on their network or allow the Switch to access a public time server.
 NTP configuration is contained in the file /etc/ntp.conf http://tldp.org/LDP/sag/html/basic-ntp-config.html